Base Rate Fallacy

 Base rate fallacy (or base rate neglect) is the tendency to mistakenly estimate the likelihood of an event without taking account of all the relevant data (e.g. generic information on probabilities).
-People often focus on specific information that only relates to a certain case and as a result sometimes jump to inappropriate conclusions.
+People often focus on specific information that only relates to a certain case.
+As a result sometimes jump to inappropriate conclusions.

 In his book Thinking, fast and slow, Daniel Kahneman gives the following example to show how people often ignore the base rate.
 A taxi cab was involved in a hit-and-run accident at night.
 You are given the following data.